hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-synthetic-insulated-jackets.markdown

 **Weight**: 13.4 oz. / 379 grams

 The Outdoor Research Cathode Hooded Jacket comes with an insulated hood and is filled with Primaloft Gold.
-The Cathode Hooded Jacket has Schoeller® underarm side panels that can breath and stretch.
+The Cathode Hooded Jacket has Schoeller® underarm side panels that can breathe and stretch.

-The jacket is a good choice for cold and wet alpine environments and for those looking for a lightweight and breathable solution.
+The jacket is an excellent choice for cold and wet alpine environments and those looking for a lightweight and breathable solution.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F101703%2Foutdoor-research-cathode-hooded-jacket-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Outdoor Research Cathode</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Frei-garage%2Fproduct%2F113291%2Foutdoor-research-cathode-hooded-jacket-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Outdoor Research Cathode</a>